HadrienG2/gsoc-cpu-race-docker/README.md

-# Docker container build recipe for the "CPU race" GSoC project
+# Docker recipe for the "CPU race" GSoC project

 ## Using the pre-built container